Activities for Teens: Developing Strong Behavioral Health

 Self-esteem and self-worth are achieved through success.
 Extracurricular activities provide many challenges and opportunities for success.
 They can also teach teens how to learn from failure.

 One of the greatest benefits of extracurricular activities is that they offer a chance to develop and master skills in a fun and relaxed environment.
-Skill development leads to confidence, which in turn leads to a higher self-esteem.
+Skill development leads to confidence, which in turn leads to higher self-esteem.

 4. Improved Social Skills